Langar (Sikhism)

 In Sikhism, a langar (ਲੰਗਰ, pronunciation: [lʌŋɾ], 'kitchen') is the community kitchen of a gurdwara, which serves meals to all free of charge, regardless of religion, caste, gender, economic status, or ethnicity.
-People sit on the floor and eat together, and the kitchen is maintained and serviced by Sikh community volunteers.
+People sit on the floor and eat together, and the kitchen is maintained and serviced by Sikh community volunteers who are doing seva ("selfless services").
 The meals served at a langar are always lacto-vegetarian.